Everything You Need to Know About Hammock Straps

 Finally, you're ready to attach your hammock!
 Before you do so, take the time to thoroughly inspect it for any holes, rips, tears or other defects.

-Use the carabiners or clips included with your straps to hook it to the straps.
+Use the carabiners or clips included with your straps or hammock to hook it to the straps.
 Next, ensure your hammock isn’t hanging over anything dangerous and is no more than 18 inches off the ground when sitting in it like a chair.
-(Safety Note: The carabiners need to be specifically for hammocks, as some carabiners may not be appropriately safety rated, so be sure to purchase these from the hammock especially sites or stores, in case you need additional)
+(Safety Note: The carabiners need to be rated for hammocks or stronger, so be sure to purchase these from the hammock specialty sites or stores, in case you need extra)

 Now, you're ready to hang!

 Whether you're gearing up for an epic hike or you simply want to relax in the yard, you need the right hammock straps for the job.
 This is an investment that you can research once and enjoy for years to come!

 Ultimately, the best straps are those that you're comfortable using over and over again.

 Look for ones that match your personal style, as well as those that meet the weight capacity and length requirements that you need.
 In addition, prioritize any that offer a tree-friendly design, so you can use them consciously.